rerickson-usgs/CarpLifeHistoryModels/README.md

 - `README.md`: This file.
 - `LICENSE`: The standard USGS software license.
 -  `lengthWeight`: This folder contains a length-weight model.
+   -  `fitLW_clean.R` is the R code to fit the model used in the manuscript.
    -  `fitLW.R` is R code to fit 3 Stan models.
    -  `lwSimple.stan` is a simple linear regression with a single intercept and single slope parameter.
    -  `lwSimpleMatrix.stan` is the above model, but uses matrix notation for inputs and can include multiple slopes and intercepts.